yeahml/yeahml/README.md

 **If anyone would like to attempt to use or modify this project, feel free to open an issue and/or reach out to me on twitter [@Jack_Burdick](https://twitter.com/Jack_Burdick)**

 ## Known issues
-The latest version of TQDM will cause a "random" RuntimeError and stop training.
+- The latest version of TQDM will cause a "random" RuntimeError and stop training.
 Downgrading to a earlier version seems to resolve the issue.
 The issue may be related to this [GitHub issue](https://github.com/tqdm/tqdm/issues/613).
 I've been using version 4.19 as a fix:
 ```
 conda install tqdm=4.19
 ```
+- The output image for segmentation examples is hardcoded.

 ## Motivation